-Fall Semester: December-April
+Fall Semester: December-April for next Fall

-Spring Semester: November-January
+Spring Semester: November-January for this Spring

-Summer Sublet: April-May
+Summer Sublet: April-May for this Summer

 Campus Area Housing(CAH) is dedicated to providing real, responsible, honest property owners/managers to prospective renters.
-Because of this, we have established a list of known scammer that have used on our site in the past.
+Because of this, we have established a list of known scammers that have used our site in the past.
 Please be cautious in all online activity, and NEVER pay someone you have suspicion could represent an illegitimate property.
-If you have been scammed through our site, please reach out to us immediate at email@example.com, so we can address the situation, and add their information to this list to prevent more scams.
+If you have been scammed through our site, please reach out to us immediate at firstname.lastname@example.org, so we can address the situation, and add their information to this list to prevent more scams.
 I hope that situations like this never occur to you, but the following list was created for the safety of our prospective renters.

 Known scammers that have used our sight:

 At one time there was a shortage of quality campus area housing options for students.
 With the addition of several large buildings in close proximity to campus in recent years, there is no longer a housing shortage.
 Despite this change, the rush to sign leases and the pressure to do so each November continues.
 Today, it is very much a renters market - with more housing vacancies than students to fill them.